-What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 20% coinsurance for as well as Chapter 3, Section 7 of this document.)
-Medicare-covered DME and Covered items include, but are not limited to wheelchairs, related supplies. crutches, powered mattress systems, diabetic supplies, hospital For oxygen-related items beds ordered by a provider for use in the home, IV infusion addressing Chronic pumps, speech generating devices, oxygen equipment, Obstructive Pulmonary Disease (COPD), flexible nebulizers, and walkers.
-We cover all medically necessary DME covered by Original benefit includes waiving of Medicare.
-If our supplier in your area does not carry a Durable Medical Equipment particular brand or manufacturer, you may ask them if they can Coinsurance special order it for you.
-The most recent list of suppliers is For ownership of rented available on our website at medicare.chpw.org/find-a-doctor. durable medical Prior authorization rules may apply. equipment, please see Chapter 3, Section 7.1 For questions about diabetic supplies and your cost share, please see "Diabetes self-management training, diabetic services and supplies."
-See "Help With Certain Chronic Conditions" in the Medical Benefits Chart in Chapter 4 for more information.
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+We cover all medically necessary DME covered by Original Medicare, including post-cataract glasses.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at medicare.chpw.org/member- center/memberresources/provider-directory.
+Prior authorization rules may apply.
+20% of the cost for Medicare-covered durable medical equipment.
+For ownership of rented durable medical equipment, please see Chapter 3, Section 7.1 For questions about diabetic supplies and your cost share, please see "Diabetes self-management training, diabetic services, and supplies."
+See "Help With Certain Chronic Conditions" in the Medical Benefits Chart in Chapter 4 for more information Emergency care Emergency care refers to services that are: \$100 copay applies for each